jonnonz1/nz-statute-book/acts/public/2006/lawyers-and-conveyancers-act-2006.md

     (iv) the New Zealand Society of Conveyancers, if the applicant is a conveyancing practitioner or an incorporated conveyancing firm.
 (3) Every appeal under subsection (1)—
   (a) must be by way of rehearing; and
-  (b) must be made within such time and in such form as may be prescribed by rules of Court; and (c) must be heard in such manner as may be prescribed by rules of Court.
+  (b) must be made within such time and in such form as may be prescribed by rules of court; and (c) must be heard in such manner as may be prescribed by rules of court.
 (4) On hearing an appeal under subsection (1), the High Court may confirm, reverse, or modify the order or decision appealed against.

 ### 254 Appeal to Court of Appeal on question of law
-(1) Any party to an appeal under section 253(1) who is dissatisfied with any determination of the High Court in the proceedings as being erroneous in point of law may, with the leave of that Court, or, if the High Court refuses leave, with the leave of the Court of Appeal, appeal to the Court of Appeal against the determination; and section 66 of the Judicature Act 1908 applies to any such appeal.
+(1) Any party to an appeal under section 253(1) who is dissatisfied with any determination of the High Court in the proceedings as being erroneous in point of law may, with the leave of that court, or, if the High Court refuses leave, with the leave of the Court of Appeal, appeal to the Court of Appeal against the determination; and section 66 of the Judicature Act 1908 applies to any such appeal.
 (2) In determining whether to grant leave to appeal under this section, the Court of Appeal must have regard to whether the question of law involved in the appeal is one that, by reason of its general or public importance or for any other reason, ought to be submitted to the Court of Appeal for its decision.
 (3) The Court of Appeal, in granting leave under this section, may, in its discretion, impose such conditions as it thinks fit, whether as to costs or otherwise.
 (4) The decision of the Court of Appeal on any appeal under this section is final.